 Learn more about the Framework for Recreation in

-report and addendum (a more in-depth engagement with rural, remote, and indigenous communities) are being used to inform the development of a pan-Canadian approach to
+The consultation report and addendum (a more in-depth engagement with rural, remote, and indigenous communities) are being used to inform the development of a pan-Canadian

 Read Consultation and Engagement Summary Report and Addendum.
-Hopefully these reports can be useful in informing
+We will provide further updates as the development